 SPECIALIZED COURSE FEES

 There are a handful of courses that fall outside of the instructional resource fee because they are more costly, and/or may not apply to most students.
-These courses, whose fees are assessed separately, include: Driver Education, Outdoor Education, any Woods courses, all Advanced Placement classes, and Spanish IV Honors Accelerated.
+These courses, whose fees are assessed separately, include: Driver Education, Outdoor Education, all Woods courses, and all Advanced Placement classes.

 EXTRA-CURRICULAR ACTIVITY PARTICIPATION FEES